“The

 have the “stuff” to be artists.
 Too few theta waves.
 Indeed, does the

-Church need more “Artists” as Francis insists? :
+Church need more “Artists” as Francis insists?:

 “The Church will have to initiate everyone—priests,

-religious and laity—into this ‘art of accompaniment’
+religious and laity—into this ‘art of

-which teaches us to remove our sandals before
+accompaniment’ which teaches us to remove our

-the sacred ground of the other (cf. Ex 3:5).”
+sandals before the sacred ground of the other

-(Apostolic Exhortation, Evangelii Gaudium,
+(cf. Ex 3:5).”
+(Apostolic Exhortation, Evangelii

-169)
+Gaudium, 169)

-For every Catholic, an Artist
+Catholic, an Artist

-The Church already has an abundance of “Ministries” (EXTRAORDINARY
+The Church already has an abundance of “Ministries” (extraordinary

 Eucharistic Ministers, Music Ministers, Youth Ministers, Hospitality